 The good news is that your financial IQ isn’t permanent — you can raise your score just by learning more about money matters.
 Take the quiz below to see where your financial IQ is now:

-- What is the maximum recommended percentage of your income that should go toward a mortgage payment?
+1. What’s the maximum recommended percentage of your income that should go toward monthly housing payments?

-- True or False.
-Net income is the amount of money you receive after things like taxes, retirement and health insurance premiums are taken out of your paycheck?
+2. True or False: Net income is the amount of money you receive after things like taxes, retirement and health insurance premiums are taken out of your paycheck.

 - They can affect credit card APR.

-- A bad credit score can affect your ability to rent or purchase home.
+- A low credit score can affect your ability to rent or purchase a home.

 - They can raise or lower your car insurance premiums.

-- Which of the following factors affects your FICO score?
+5. Which of the following factors can affect your credit score?